Revisiting 3D Flat Holography: Causality Structure and Modular flow: Introduction

+The Carrollian holography has been proved to be successful in 3D case, and we would like to link its story to the limiting problem of AdS/CFT.
 Whether flat holography can be understood as a limiting case of AdS/CFT is still an open problem.
 Although there are plenty of research working on extracting perturbative S-matrix elements from AdS correlators \cite{Penedones:2010ue,Fitzpatrick:2011ia,deGioia:2022fcn}, they are limited to very special state in the Hilbert space of quantum gravity in AFS (if it exists!).
 At the level of asymptotic symmetry algebra (ASA) in the machinery of holography, \cite{Bagchi:2010zz,Bagchi:2012cy} made an interesting observation that ASA of 3D AFS, i.e., the BMS$_3$ algebra \cite{Bondi:1962px,Sachs:1962wk}, can be obtained as a ultra-relativistic limit of 2D conformal algebra.
 Starting from these works, flat$_3$/BMSFT model go through several non-trivial checks, such as reproducing thermal entropy in the bulk from a Cardy-like formula at the boundary \cite{Barnich:2012xq,Bagchi:2012xr}, reproducing characters of the BMS$_3$ group from one loop partition function of 3D flat gravity \cite{Barnich:2015mui}, reproducing BMS$_3$ blocks from bulk geodesic Feynman diagrams \cite{Hijano:2018nhq} and reproducing boundary entanglement entropy from bulk swing surface \cite{Jiang:2017ecm}.
 Considering the holographic entanglement entropy, \cite{Apolo:2020bld,Apolo:2020qjm} updated the generalized Rindler method used in \cite{Jiang:2017ecm} for limited regions and states to more general cases using approximated modular flow method and a general swing surface proposal.
 Note that in flat$_3$/BMSFT model, the vacuum state in the Hilbert space of quantum gravitational theory of AFS is assumed to be unique.
-This may contradict with the lessons learned from celestial holography and soft theorems that the vacuum state of 4D AFS is infinitely degenerated due to supertranslation and soft gravitons.
+This may contradict with the lessons learned from celestial holography and soft theorems that the vacuum state of 4D AFS is infinitely degenerated due to supertranslation and soft gravitons \cite{Bagchi:2016bcd}.